ethanxu8/ethanxu8/README.md

-### Hi there 👋 my name is Bob
+### Hi there 👋

-blah adlfdalfjaldkjafklsdjlfkdjas
+Welcome to my Github profile!
+My name is Ethan, a data and coding enthusiast that is passioante about entreprenurship and biotechnology.

 <!--
 **ethanxu8/ethanxu8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.